 And I’m super glad that micro weddings are now a thing – not the ugly step-sister of a ‘proper wedding’.

 You can choose exactly what you want out of your wedding day when you choose a micro wedding.
 You aren’t bound by a particular venue or ‘how things are done’.

 As well as allowing your choice of venue, a micro wedding means you choose the time of day and duration of your event.
 It can be a much shorter celebration.
 You can pick and choose to what extent guest involvement is a part of your special day.

 Wedding days can be long and exhausting, yet still go by in a whirlwind.
 A shorter, intentional micro wedding allows you to be truly present with just a small handful of guests.

 Choose a format for your micro wedding that truly represents who you are as a couple.
 That might be coastal vibes, urban chic, backyard barbeque, or a forestry adventure.

 Other advantages in having a micro wedding are that you’ll save yourself a lot of stress and headache.
 Larger celebrations tend to have many moving pieces that can be a lot to deal with.

 Micro weddings are something I’ve personally been passionate about for a while.
 I even wrote an article about my 18 reasons why intimate weddings are the best, linked below!

-Are micro weddings really cheaper?
+Are micro weddings really cheaper, even in San Francisco?